collectiveaccess/ProvidenceDocs/_source/providence/developer/translation.rst

 If your language or language variant is not enabled on Transifex, write us to info@collectiveaccess.org and we will create it.
 After translation completion contact us, and  we will copy translation to application sources.

-Legacy Way
-**********

-You can also create translation without using online tools.
-If you are starting a new translation you need to do the following:

-#.
-Decide what the locale code of your translation is.
-For example, if you are writing a translation specifically for use in Flemish-speaking Belgium then you would probably want to use the locale nl_BE.
-If it is a more general Dutch translation, then nl_NL is probably more appropriate (of course, an nl_NL translation already exists!)
-Note that the language always comes first and is lower case.
-The country comes second and is always upper-case.
-The language codes should adhere to the ISO-639-1 standard.
-#.
-Create a directory in *app/locale* for your new locale.
-#.
-Copy the *messages.po* file from the en_US directory to your new locale directory.
-#.
-Correct settings for language variant - language name, & plural forms.
-#.
-Open and edit *messages.po* using a GetText-compatible editor such as `Poedit <http://www.poedit.net>`_ and translate each English string into your target language.
-If using POEdit, the *.mo* file will be automatically created or updated every time you save your *.po* file.

 Creating a Localization File for the date/time Parser
 #####################################################

 The next step is to localize the date/time parser.
-To do so copy the English language date/time parser settings file in *app/lib/core/Parsers/TimeExpressionParser/en_US.lang* to a file with your locale in the name in *app/lib/core/Parsers/TimeExpressionParser* and edit to suit.
+To do so copy the English language date/time parser settings file in *app/lib/Parsers/TimeExpressionParser/en_US.lang* to a file with your locale in the name in *app/lib/Parsers/TimeExpressionParser* and edit to suit.
 The file includes comments describing the meaning and format of various settings.

 Localizing an Installation Profile
 ##################################